kaslusimoes/MSc-Thesis/source/50_conclusion.md

 -->

-In this dissertation we considered three models derived from entropic dynamics results for gaussian perceptrons-like agents in a $\mathbb{R}^K$ space.
+In this dissertation we considered three models derived from entropic dynamics results for gaussian perceptron-like agents over a $\mathbb{R}^K$ space.

 ## Discussion of the results

+- "hunker down" method to retain friends group polarized and not disperse trying to disagree with foes -

 ## Final Remarks